Mantequilla-Soft/vote-aliento-blog/replit.md

-# Hive Voting Calculator
+# Hive Upvote Calculator

 ## Overview

-This is a full-stack web application that calculates vote values for Hive blockchain accounts based on their Hive Power.
+This is a full-stack web application that calculates upvote values for Hive blockchain accounts based on their Hive Power.
 The app fetches real-time HIVE price data and provides instant calculations for voting power estimation.
 Built with a modern tech stack focusing on performance and user experience.
+Created by the Aliento Project (aliento.blog).

 ## System Architecture